Vii-Mii/BackEnd/README.md

 ## 🙏 Acknowledgments
 - Streamlit for the framework
 - MongoDB for database solutions
-- Render for hosting service
 - Cloudingary for storage
 - Open source community for various tools and libraries